ischurov/qqmbr/README.md

 - [S-expressions](https://en.wikipedia.org/wiki/S-expression) for simplicity (why they have attributes in XML?).

 ### Current status
-Currently, we have full-featured **qqDoc** parser and basic *qqHTML* formatter.
+Currently, we have full-featured **MLQQ** parser and basic *qqHTML* formatter.
 The following features are on the to-do list:

 - setuptools install and PyPI distribution.
 - *qqLaTeX* formatter.